Dr Séculaire

 From dancer to DJ

 Jean-Paul grew up in London surrounded by Black music.
-His earliest memories include breakdancing on a sheet of lino in his grandmother’s living room to the sounds of his uncle’s record collection.
+His earliest memories include breakdancing on a sheet of lino in his nan’s living room to the sounds of his uncle’s prized record collection.
+Now a respected selector and collector of vintage vinyl and 78s himself, Dr Séculaire specialises in non-electronic dance music from across the Black diaspora.

-Dr. Séculaire DJing, dressed in black tie.
+Doctor Séculaire DJing, dressed in black tie.

 © Alastair McAskill

-Old-school Black music
+Vintage Black music

 From DJ to scholar… and back again